flavienbwk/book-devops/eng/README.md

 > In summary: SAST is a so-called "proactive" security approach, allowing for the identification and rectification of vulnerabilities before they can be exploited.
 Integrated within the development process, it reduces security risks and ensures better code quality.
 The aim is to keep a keen eye on the security of the source code throughout its lifecycle, avoiding errors that could be exploited in production by malicious actors.

-#### DAST
+#### Dynamic Application Security Testing (DAST)

-_Dynamic Application Security Testing_ (DAST), or "Dynamic Security Testing of Applications" in French, is an analysis technique that focuses on detecting vulnerabilities in a running application.
+_Dynamic Application Security Testing_ (DAST), is an analysis technique that focuses on detecting vulnerabilities in a running application.

 Essentially, it's an automated _black box_ intrusion test that identifies potential vulnerabilities attackers might exploit once the software is in production.
 These vulnerabilities can be SQL injections, _Cross-Site Scripting_ (XSS) attacks, or issues with authentication mechanisms.